passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

-Sylla woke up in sweat and horror, her shields still in disarray, as outside there was a loud clatter and rumble and the sound of feet running towards the Temple.
+{{Sylla}} woke up in sweat and horror, her shields still in disarray, as outside there was a loud clatter and rumble and the sound of feet running towards the Temple.

 She could feel a strong presence, a dark presence, right outside her door.
 She knew who it was.
 She didn't know how this was possible, even with the Force,